Ed-Whyatt/movie-lounge-ms-3/README.md

 and the short and sweet DB_URL for the database location which we'll set up later.
 Then, we need to create an instance of the imported SQLAlchemy() class, which will be assigned to a variable of 'db', and set to the instance of our Flask 'app'.

-Finally, from our movielounge package, we will be importing a file called 'routes' which is allready create in the repo.
+- Finally, from our movielounge package, we will be importing a file called 'routes' which is allready create in the movie-lounge-ms-3 repo.
-Within your ```__init__.py``` file type the following.
+- Within your ```__init__.py``` file should look like the following.

 ```python
 import os
 import re